Invariants of symplectic and orthogonal groups acting on $\text{GL}(n,{\mathbb C})$-modules: Decomposition of irreducible -modules over

 Since in the statement of Proposition \ref{prop_LRruleSp} $\lambda$ is a partition in at most $k$ parts, the same holds for the partitions $\mu$.
 Hence we do obtain the decomposition of $V^{2k}_{\lambda}$ into a direct sum of irreducible $\Sp(2k)$-modules $V^{2k}_{\left\langle \mu \right\rangle}$.
-When the partition $\lambda$ has more than $k$ parts, then on the right side of the equation (\ref{eq_LRruleSp}) there will appear $\Sp(2k)$-modules $V^{2k}_{\left\langle \mu \right\rangle}$, for which $\mu$ has more that $k$ parts.
-The corresponding representations are called inadmissible representations, as they do not define actual representations of $\Sp(2k)$.
-Then the decomposition of $V^{2k}_{\lambda}$ is obtained from Proposition \ref{prop_LRruleSp} with the use of the modification rules from \cite{K}.
-These rules state how to replace the inadmissible representations in the branching formula (\ref{eq_LRruleSp}) with equivalent admissible ones.
+When the partition $\lambda$ has more than $k$ parts, then on the right side of the equation (\ref{eq_LRruleSp}) there will appear terms $V^{2k}_{\left\langle \mu \right\rangle}$, for which $\mu$ has more that $k$ parts.
+In the paper \cite{K}, it is shown how to regard such terms as elements of the Grothendieck group of $\Sp(2k)$-modules with the help of modification rules.
 For the group $\Sp(2k)$ the modification rule is as follows.
 Let $\mu = (p, \mu_2', \ldots, \mu_q')'$, i.e., let $\mu$ have $p$ rows with $p > k$.
 Then the following equivalence formula is derived in \cite{K}:

 where the Young diagram of $\sigma$ is obtained from the Young diagram of $\mu$ by the removal of a continuous boundary hook of length $2p-n-2$ starting from the bottom box of the first column of the Young diagram of $\mu$.
-Here $x$ denotes the depth of the hook, i.e., the number of columns in the hook.
-We then repeat this process of removal of a continuous boundary hook until we obtain an admissible Young diagram corresponding to a partition $\mu$.
+Here $x$ denotes the depth of the hook, i.e., $x+1$ is the number of columns in the hook.
+We then repeat this process of removal of a continuous boundary hook until we obtain an admissible Young diagram, i.e. a Young diagram corresponding to a partition $\mu$ with at most $k$ parts.
 We write zero for the multiplicity of $V^{2k}_{\left\langle \mu \right\rangle}$ in the branching formula if the process stops before we obtain an admissible Young diagram (because $2p-n-2=0$) or we obtain a configuration of boxes which is not a Young diagram.
 The latter happens if for the columns of the configuration corresponding to $\sigma$ the rule $\sigma'_1 \geq \sigma'_2 \geq \cdots \geq \sigma'_n$ is violated.